AI Strategy and Business Value in Clinical Development

 INTERACTIVE DISCUSSIONS

 Interactive Breakout Discussions are informal, moderated discussions, allowing participants to exchange ideas and experiences and develop future collaborations around a focused topic.
-Each breakout will be led by a facilitator/s who keeps the discussion on track and the group engaged.
+Each breakout will be led by a facilitator who keeps the discussion on track and the group engaged.
 Please visit the Interactive Breakout Discussions page on the conference website for a complete listing of topics and descriptions.
 Interactive Breakout Discussions are offered in-person only.

 Networking Reception in the Exhibit Hall